Ademking/ademking.github.io/all_collections/_posts/2023-01-14-my-vscode-extensions.md

 ## 8. Turbo Console Log

-[Turbo Console Log](https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log) This extension helps you to log variables and objects in the console with a single button press.
+[Turbo Console Log](https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log) This extension helps you log variables and objects in the console with a single button press.
 This extension make debugging much easier by automating the operation of writing meaningful log message.

 ![](/assets/images/1673645858100.gif)

 ## 9. Transformer

 [Transformer](https://marketplace.visualstudio.com/items?itemName=dakara.transformer) My favorite extension 💖.
-It helps you to transform text in various ways.
+It helps you transform text in various ways.
 It's a great extension for developers who want to transform text in various ways.

 - Align CSV - Align To Cursor - Compact CSV - Copy To New Document - Count Duplicate Lines As New Document
 - Encode / Decode - Filter Lines As New Document